 - Provides read and write performance three times that of native Redis databases or ApsaraDB for Redis Community Edition when the same specifications are used.
 This eliminates the performance limits on high-frequency read and write requests for hot data.

-- Requires less response time to process a large number of queries per second (QPS) when compared with native Redis databases.
+- Requires less response time to process a large number of queries per second (QPS) compared with native Redis databases.

 - Ensures stable performance in high-concurrency scenarios and eliminates connection issues caused by a sudden rise in the number of requests during peak hours.